Skip to Content

 • Develop own personal approach to leadership – exploring values, biases, blind spots, and attitude to diversity.

-• Formulate and put into practice plans which contribute to improved outcomes for people from the minority ethnic underpinned by evidence and quality improvement methodology.
+• Formulate and put into practice plans which contribute to improved outcomes for people from Black, Asian or Ethnic Minority backgrounds, underpinned by evidence and quality improvement methodology.

 The Mary Seacole Trust are so incredibly proud to be a partner in delivering this wonderfully inspirational programme.
 It is a pleasure to hear from nurses and midwives who are not just dedicated to self-development and becoming future leaders; they are also change-makers.